Historian

 BRIEF HISTORY OF THE TOWN OF SKANEATELES

 Skaneateles Lake, one of the Finger Lakes, was carved out by a glacier millions of years ago.
-The name is Iroquois, meaning Long Lake.
+The name is Haudenosaunee, meaning Long Lake.
 The lake, 16 miles long and 863 feet above sea level, provides water for Skaneateles, the City of Syracuse, and other communities.

 At the end of the Revolutionary War, the land in central New York was surveyed into townships, then into Military Tracts were which were awarded to soldiers for their service in the New York Militia.
 Skaneateles was part of the Township of Marcellus until it broke away in 1830 to become an independent town.
 The Village of Skaneateles was incorporated in 1833.